 Christopher Reeve is a revelation in the role, of course.
 He embodies Superman with grace, power, and respect that no actor has been able to capture.
 I do partly like his take on Clark Kent as a wide-eyed bumbling fool, but I think it’s almost TOO bumbling.

 But the helicopter scene and him flying around doing various stuff?
 Top notch.
 I love the almost humble confidence he brings to Superman.
 Or how he toys around just a little with the criminals, but too much that it would cause a danger to them or anyone around him.
 I liked all the stuff like breaking into Luthor’s secret headquarters and dealing with the Kryptonite.

 Flying backwards around Earth to either turn back time or go back in time (depending on who you ask)?
 Not so much.
-It felt like a contrived way to basically hit the reset button.
+It felt like a contrived excuse to hit the reset button.

-And as much as I love Gene Hackman, I was never a fan of his Luthor.
+And as much as I love Gene Hackman, I’m not a fan of his Luthor.
 Much like Jack Nicholson in Batman, it feels like Hackman playing as Hackman but everyone calls him Luthor.
 Still a great performance, just not a good Luthor.
 And there was the whole real estate thing.
 Blech.

 This one is…messy.
 With director Richard Donner getting the boot and Richard Lester jumping in, it got messy.
-For a movie that could’ve easily been the Empire Strikes Back of the series, it’s very cheesy and hokey.
+For what could’ve easily been the Empire Strikes Back of the series, it’s very cheesy and hokey.